sodascience/metasyn/docs/source/quick_start.rst

 To prepare the data for usage with MetaSynth, it is useful to have some basic knowledge about `pandas <https://pandas.pydata.org/docs/user_guide/10min.html>`_.
-We use the `titanic <https://raw.githubusercontent.com/pandas-dev/pandas/main/doc/data/titanic.csv>`_ dataset to show the basic consepts here.
+We use the `titanic <https://raw.githubusercontent.com/pandas-dev/pandas/main/doc/data/titanic.csv>`_ dataset to show the basic concepts here.
 To follow along, download the dataset to a folder and start Python in the same folder.

 First read the csv file with pandas: